JStoresund/notes-V25/krypto/_krypto.md

     - Elliptic curve group could be denoted by any symbol, but by convention it is usually called elliptic curve *addition*
     - $P+Q=R$ shows group operation on curve points $P$ and $Q$ with result $R$
     - *Elliptic curve discrete log problem* finds value of $m$, given point $P$ and generator $G$ so that $P=mG$
-    - Efficient computation of alliptic curve multiplication can use *double-and-add algorithm*, by replacing multiplication in the square and multiply algorithm with addition
+    - Efficient computation of elliptic curve multiplication can use *double-and-add algorithm*, by replacing multiplication in the square and multiply algorithm with addition
   - Elliptic curve representations
     - Short Weistrass
     - Montgomery